Links on This Page May Not Work with Internet Explorer - Use Firefox or Chrome

 My Bands and Guitars

-Last Update - 09/30/2023 12:34 AM Under Construction
+Last Update - 02/27/2024 04:28 PM Under Construction

-Note: This is a long post!
+Note: This is a l-o-n-g post!
 You will note that I can't remembers certain facts and people's names.
 Well, I am an old guy ya know!

 In June 1964, I was shipped to Holloman AFB, New Mexico (Alamogordo, NM).
 Got in my first band there which started with a young kid on lead with a Fender Stratocaster and a Fender Bandmaster Amp.
 His younger brother was the drummer and the bass player was another AF member from the base.
 We weren't very good, but played a few gigs around the area and the Airman's Club on the base.
 Sorry, I can't remember anyone's name.
+I can't even remember the name of the band, it was over 60 years ago!
+If I ever find the missing picture of me, I'll post it.

-I can't find any more pictures of that little group, but I included these two photos to show that by this time I had acquired another Sears Silvertone amplifier.
-Don't remember the model number, but it was a piggy back style and had two 10" speakers.
-It is shown in the right side of the picture above and on the left side of the photo.
+I can't find any more pictures of that little group, but I included these two photos to show that by this time, I had acquired another Sears Silvertone amplifier, Model 1484 (I believe).
+It was a piggy back style, with two 12" speakers, tremelo/reberb and the amp had 8 tubes.
+Example photo found on bay.com for sale, $695.00, below.
+As you can see, the amp head conveniently stores in the bottom back side of the speaker cabinet, makes it easier to carry.
+It is shown in the right side picture above and on the left side of the photo.
 There was a separate picture of me, but I can't find it.
-You can see the head stock on my Fender Jazzmaster.
-I bought the Jazzmaster while stationed at Holloman AFB.

 I bought the Jazzmaster new, in 1965, from a guitar store (don't remember the name) in El Paso, Texas, while I was in the USAF stationed at Holloman AFB.
 Didn't realize it at the time, but the guitar hung in that guitar store for three years before I bought it, because the guitar is a 1962 model.